Page cover

 Internal Notes

-Any notes about this customer.
-For internal reference only.
-This is not visible to customers.
+Enter any notes about this customer.
+These are for internal reference only and are not visible to the customer

 Custom - Test